Kodkod: Melanistic phenotype

 The melanistic phenotype is caused by the deletion of a single cysteine amino acid at position 126 of Agouti-signaling protein.
 This disrupts one of the four disulphide bonds in the normal protein, altering its protein structure and reducing its ability to bind to the melanocortin 1 receptor.

 Taxonomy

 Felis guigna was the scientific name used in 1782 by Juan Ignacio Molina who first described a kodkod from Chile.

 Felis tigrillo was the name used in 1844 by Heinrich Rudolf Schinz.

 The genus Leopardus was proposed in 1842 by John Edward Gray, when he described two spotted cat skins from Central America and two from India in the collection of the Natural History Museum, London.

-The subgenus Oncifelis was proposed in 1851 by Nikolai Severtzov with the Geoffroy's cat as type species.
+The subgenera Oncifelis and Noctifelis were proposed in 1851 by Nikolai Severtzov with the Geoffroy's cat and kodkod ("F. guigna Molina") as the respective type species.

 The kodkod was subordinated to Leopardus in 1958, and to Oncifelis in 1978.

 Today, the genus Leopardus is widely recognized as valid, with two kodkod subspecies: